-- Park the vehicle on a firm, level surface.

-- 2. Set the handlebar in the straight ahead position.

-- 3. Wipe clean the cap area.

-- 4. Use the Phillips head screwdriver located in the toolkit.

-- 5. Unscrew cap retaining screws.
+- 1. Park the vehicle on a firm, level surface. - 2.
+Set the handlebar straight in order to position the top of clutch fluid reservoir horizontally. - 3.
+Wipe clean the cap area. - 4.
+Use the Phillips head screwdriver located in the toolkit. - 5.
+Unscrew cap retaining screws.

-6. Carefully remove cap.
-Pay attention not to drop the cap seal.
+- 6. Carefully remove cap.
+Pay attention not to drop the cap seal. - 7.
+Look inside the reservoir to see the fluid level.